kennethjjonathan/assignment-Nextjs-frontend-Kenneth/README.md

 - Clone the repository
 - Run "npm install"
-- Edit .env in the next.config.js file.
-Cahnge the FRONTEND value to "http://localhost:3000" and BACKEND value to "http://localhost:7000" (commented version already in the file so you can copy it).
+- Edit env in the next.config.js file.
+Change the FRONTEND value to "http://localhost:3000" and BACKEND value to "http://localhost:7000" (commented version already in the file so you can copy it).
 - At the root of the project, open two terminal.
 - At the first terminal, run "npm run start-json" to start the json-server (located in the backend folder).
 - At the second terminal, run "npm run dev" to run nextjs in development mode.